sinKettu/cruster/README.md

 This command will install `Cruster` using `rcgen` library to build local certificate authority and `crossterm` as TUI backend.
 So, you are going to get full-rust package.

+- Known problem #1:

     > There are a problem with using `rcgen`, because of which local CA can wrongly sign site's certificates and browsers will be refusing them (problem is not in `rcgen` library): https://github.com/omjadas/hudsucker/issues/39.
-There is a way to avoid this problem, while it would not be solved, see below.
+There is a way to avoid this problem, while it would not be solved, see below (`Using OpenSSL for Local CA`).
+This issue is fixed in newer version, Cruster will be uptaed soon.

+- Known problem #2:

+    > There are a known problem with Cursive (TUI lib) working with `crossterm` backend (rust-written), TUI can blink.
+There is a possible way to fix it, I'll try to implement it in newer version of Cruster.
+If you faced with this problem, you can use `ncurses` backend.

 ### Using OpenSSL for Local CA